stiga-huang/impala-event-processor-benchmark/README.md

 ## Usage

 Edit tests/run.sh to update the beeline and impala-shell commands.
+Edit variables in each test.
 Run a test case by
 ```bash
 ./run.sh test_script